johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

+A local initializer:

+- cannot be implemented or overriden by users,
+  - Future work: We could lift this and allow implementing `init(transport:)` however we would have to "inject" the contract this initializer performs into the user-defined initializer then (i.e. calling to the transport and assigning the transport and address properties),
+- must be eventually be invoked by any initializer chain of a distributed actor,
+  - effectively this means that a designated initializer of a distributed actor without super-actors _must_ directly invoke `self.init(transport:)`, and a convenience initializers (as usual) must invoke eachother until they eventually call the designated initializer.

 Customization of this initializer itself is _not_ allowed, however it is permittable to define other initializers which accept additional parameters etc. They all must eventually invoke this transport initializer.
 It is special because of the binding of the actor instance and the transport.
 Thanks to this guarantee, the actor transport _always_ knows about all instances it was asked to manage.
 This is important as it allows us to trust that any `resolve(address:)` performed by the transport will correctly yield the appropriate actor reference, or throw.

 Some actor types may be designed with the assumption of a specific transport.
 It is possible to either check and `throw`/`fatalError` in such cases in an auxiliary initializer.